Part Theory of Consciousness:

 : Consciousness as a neuro-physical phenomenon.

 This applies the least on paraphrase type reductions.
-Of course, from our lifelong experience we know that consciousness
+Of course, from our lifelong experience we know that

-is usually expected to be located in neuronal environments, and never, or most seldomly, anywhere else.
+consciousness is usually expected to be located in neuronal environments,

-The problem remains however that consciousness can only be verified directly by subjective account (the
+only be verified directly by subjective account (the

 Other Minds problem).